kworam/ProcScript/README.md

 Procs can call other Procs
 -----------------------------------

-If the return value of a block function is a Proc instance, ProcScript runs the Proc Instance and passes its result object to the next block function.
-This allows you to chain Procs together into Proc call stacks just as you can chain regular JavaScript functions together into call stacks.
+If a block function returns a Proc instance, ProcScript runs it and passes its parameter object to the next block function.
+This lets you to chain Procs together into call stacks.

 Here is a simple example: